AndiKleini/sqlserver.prometheus.metrics.exporter/README.md

 ### Last Logical Writes
 The number of buffer pool pages dirtied the last time the plan was executed.
 If a page is already dirty (modified) no writes are counted.

+### Max Page Server Reads
+The maximum number of page server reads that this stored procedure has ever performed during a single execution.

+### Min Page Server Reads
+The minimum number of page server reads that this stored procedure has ever performed during a single execution.

+### Average Page Server Reads
+The average number of page server reads that this stored procedure has performed during a single execution.

+### Last Page Server Reads
+The number of buffer pool pages dirtied the last time the plan was executed.
+If a page is already dirty (modified) no writes are counted.

 ### Execution Count
 Counts the number of executions between now an the last fetch.